 Although he did not attend the event (analysts were excluded) Arun Taneja, an analyst at Enterprise Storage Group, noted that at plugfests things usually go well because people there are truly interested in making things work.
 "Then politics often enters at the headquarters when companies make decisions about what is in their interest and what is not," he said.
 In general, Taneja also noted, Fibre Channel has continued to fare well despite the economy and interoperability issues.

-Representatives from Brocade, Cisco, Exabyte, Finisar, I-tech, LSI Logic, McDATA, Qlogic, Seagate, Spirent, Vixel Corp, and Xyratex participated in the
+Representatives from Brocade, Cisco, Exabyte, Finisar, I-tech, LSI Logic, McDATA, Qlogic, Seagate, Spirent, Vixel Corp, and Xyratex participated in the New Hampshire event.
+The next FCIA-sponsored plugfest is scheduled for September 10-12 and will be held on the exhibit floor at the N+I/Comdex convention in Atlanta.

 More information on this topic:Learn more about emerging technologies from Dragon Slayer Consultant, Marc Staimer at the free Storage Decisions 2002.